Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Method

 While fixed templates are sufficient for localization tasks, they are insufficient for our setting.
 Here, the template must be complex enough to track pixel-level motion, yet refined enough to preserve visual fidelity.

-To address this, we adopt \textit{learnable templates}, treating them as part of the model's internal representation and supervising them through comprehensive, task-level objective functions.
+To address this, we adopt a \textit{learnable forensic template}, treating it as part of the model's internal representation and supervising it through comprehensive, task-level objective functions.
 Specifically, we define an encoder $\mathcal{E}$ and a learnable template $T \in \mathbb{R}^{C \times H \times W}$.
-And the encoder integrates the template into the cover image $I_0 \in \mathbb{R}^{3 \times H \times W}$:
+The encoder integrates the template into the cover image $I_0 \in \mathbb{R}^{3 \times H \times W}$: